gbmhunter/blog/content/programming/signal-processing/digital-filters/moving-average-filters/_index.md

 {{% img src="sine-wave-with-noise.png" width="600px" caption="Plot showing a noisy sine wave (random, normally distributed noise) and then the application of a SMA filter (symmetric, window size = 50) which recovers the original signal really well!" %}}

-There are two common types of simple moving average filters, left-handed and symmetric filters.
+There are two common types of simple moving average filters:
+* Left-handed SMA
+* Symmetric SMA

-A left-hand simple moving average filter can be represented by:
+A left-handed simple moving average filter can be represented by:

 <p>\begin{align}
 y[i] = \frac{1}{N} \sum\limits_{j=0}^{N-1} x[i-j]